-- 35 hours within one week provided that at least two days off shall be granted; or - 70 hours within two weeks provided that at least four days off shall be granted; or - 105 hours within three weeks provided that at least six days off shall be granted; or - 140 hours within four weeks provided that at least eight days off shall be granted. - (iii) Except as otherwise provided, the ordinary hours for all employees shall be between Monday and Sunday. - (iv) Where the employer seeks to alter the spread of ordinary hours for a new or vacant position from Monday to Friday to Monday to Sunday for any of the following functions: - Crematoriums and Cemeteries; - Road Constructions and Maintenance; - Sale Yards; - Stores and Depots; and - Trade functions - the employer shall refer the proposal to alter the spread of ordinary hours to the consultative committee prior to advertising the new or vacant position(s); - (b) If the employer is satisfied that there are suitably qualified employees employed by the employer that can be redeployed to the new or vacant position(s) the employer shall call for expressions of interest from those employees for redeployment into the new or vacant position(s); and - (c) employees employed prior to 1 July 2014 whose ordinary hours of work are from Monday to Friday shall not be compelled to agree to work ordinary hours of work on Saturdays and/or Sundays. - (v) The ordinary hours for employees engaged in the following functions shall be between Monday and Friday: - (a) Building Surveyors;
+- 35 hours within one week provided that at least two days off shall be granted; or

+- 70 hours within two weeks provided that at least four days off shall be granted; or

+- 105 hours within three weeks provided that at least six days off shall be granted;

+or

+- 140 hours within four weeks provided that at least eight days off shall be granted.

+- (iii) Except as otherwise provided, the ordinary hours for all employees shall be between Monday and Sunday.

+- (iv) Where the employer seeks to alter the spread of ordinary hours for a new or vacant position from Monday to Friday to Monday to Sunday for any of the following functions:

+- Crematoriums and Cemeteries;

+- Road Constructions and Maintenance;

+- Sale Yards;

+- Stores and Depots;

+- Trade functions;

+- Building Surveyors;

-Engineering (Professional and Trainees);
+- Engineering (Professional and Trainees);

+- Finance;

+- Health Surveyors;

+- Town Planning; and

+- General Administration

+- (a) The employer shall refer the proposal to alter the spread of ordinary hours to the consultative committee prior to advertising the new or vacant position(s); and

+- (b) If the employer is satisfied that there are suitably qualified employees employed by the employer that can be redeployed to the new or vacant position(s) the employer shall call for expressions of interest from those employees for redeployment into the new or vacant position(s).

+- (c) Employees employed prior to 1 July 2014 in the functions of Crematoriums and Cemeteries; Road Construction and Maintenance; Sale Yards; Stores and Depots; and Trade Functions, whose ordinary hours of work are from Monday to Friday shall not be compelled to agree to work ordinary hours of work on Saturdays and/or Sundays.

+- (d) Employees employed prior to 1 July 2020 in the functions of Building Surveyors; Engineering (Professional and Trainees); Finance; Health Surveyors; Town Planning; and General Administration, whose ordinary hours of work are from